valheimPlus/ValheimPlus/README.md

 * Added option to display if the pet is stunned when hover over it with the mouse.

 ### Monsters
-* Modify velocity and accuracy of projectiles.
+* Modify velocity and accuracy of projectiles from monsters.
 * Modify damage and health scaling of monsters in multiplayer based on player count.

 # Server